Keeping the Passion in Marriage

 - Why it never works: It causes depression

 Principle: All successful marriages have open communication through effective communication.
 If you’re unable to have open communication both spouses will become distant, and closed to talking to one another.
 This will lead to serious issues in your marriage that may lead to divorce.
-Continue to work on the principles for effective communication so you can have open communication is in marriage.
+Continue to work on the principles for effective communication so you can have open communication in marriage.